tschutter/recipes/r/high_protein_oatmeal.md

 the slow cooker.
 Cover.
 Cook on low for 2 hours, stirring every half hour.

 Add chopped apple to the cooker.
-Cook on low for 2 hours, stirring every 20 minutes.
+Cook on low for another 2 hours, stirring every 20 minutes.

 Add vanilla before serving.